Policeman killed, another injured in militant attack in J-K's Pulwama

-A policeman was killed and another injured when terrorists opened fire at a security forces' patrol party, in Pulwama district of south Kashmir on Thursday, officials said.
-The incident took place near Perchoo bridge where a joint patrol of the CRPF and the Jammu and Kashmir police was ensuring law and order situation, they said.
+A policeman was killed and another injured when terrorists opened fire at a security forces' patrol party in Pulwama district of south Kashmir on Thursday, officials said.
+The incident took place in the afternoon near Perchoo bridge were a joint patrol of the CRPF and the Jammu and Kashmir police was ensuring law and order situation, they said.

-In the attack by the terrorists, Anuj Singh and Mohammed Ibrahim, both belonging to the 10 battalion of the India Reserve Police, were injured, the officials said.
-Singh succumbed to injuries while Ibrahim is battling for life, they said.
+In the attack by the terrorists, Anuj Singh and Mohammed Ibrahim, both belonging to the 10 battalions of the India Reserve Police, were injured, the officials said.
+Singh succumbed to injuries while Ibrahim is battling for life at a hospital, they said.

-The incident came a day after terrorists shot dead two BSF personnel at Soura on the outskirts of Srinagar..
+A police official said security forces have cordoned off the area and a hunt has been launched to nab the attackers.
+Thursday's incident came a day after terrorists shot dead two BSF personnel at Soura on the outskirts of Srinagar.

 ALSO READ